-Due to the rise in the popularity of induction cookers, many popular brands now make these types of pans suited for cooking on these cooktops.
+Due to the rise in the popularity of induction cookers, many popular brands now make pans suited for cooking on induction systems.

 Cuisinart is one brand with induction-ready cookware.
 It is a trusted name in the home cooking world and so is worth considering if you want a product that will work on all types of cooktops.
 See my reviews of GreenPan’s latest designs that include induction compatible cookware.